demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Block_Indicators_README.md

-This playbook is one of the sub-playbooks in the containment plan.
+---

+## Containment Plan - Block Indicators

-The playbook executes actions to block indicators, which is a crucial step in the containment process.
+This playbook is a sub-playbook within the containment plan playbook.

+### Indicator Blocking

+The playbook block indicators by two methods:

+1. It adds the malicious hashes into the XSIAM hash block list
+2. It utilizes the sub-playbook "Block Indicators - Generic v3"

+---

 ## Dependencies